-The diabetic drug litigation team at Walton Telken and Foster believe that the manufacturers of these type 2 diabetes drugs may have acted negligently in both the testing of their drugs and in improperly warning patients of the dangerous side effects of taking their drugs.
+The diabetic drug litigation team at Walton Telken believe that the manufacturers of these type 2 diabetes drugs may have acted negligently in both the testing of their drugs and in improperly warning patients of the dangerous side effects of taking their drugs.

 Do you have a Pancreatic Cancer or Thyroid Cancer Lawsuit?
 We are offering free consultations to anyone who answers ‘yes’ to one or more of the following questions:

 - Were you prescribed Januvia, Janumet, Juvisync, or Byetta and subsequently diagnosed with pancreatic cancer?

 - Were you prescribed Bydureon and subsequently diagnosed with thyroid cancer or pancreatic cancer?

 Legal Representation for Victims of Pancreatic or Thyroid Cancer

 Financial compensation may be available to the victims or their loved ones if we can prove that the manufacturers of these drugs were in fact negligent in either the testing of their diabetes medication, or in their inadequate warnings of the dangerous side effects.

 Walton Telken are currently offering free consultations for all of our prospective Januvia, Janumet, Juvisync, Byetta, and Bydureon clients.
 We will let you know your options.
 If retained to represent you, we will assume all upfront financial risk – this means we cover all the expense of litigation and only charge a fee if we win your case.
 We will work hard to obtain fair and adequate compensation for the victims of these drugs, and/or their families.